 When applied as a soil drench it is taken up by the plant and offers protection from the inside.

-Effect on beneficials: Because beneficial insects do not constantly ingest it through eating the plant, it is considered that they don’t accumulate enough concentrated neem to do them harm.
+Effect on beneficials: Because beneficial insects do not ingest it through eating the plant, it is considered that they don’t accumulate enough concentrated neem to do them harm.
 However, avoid spraying directly on any beneficial insects as being coated in oil would be harmful.

 Comments: Apply neem oil as a foliar spray to prevent germination of fungal spores.
 This helps to control fungal problems such as black spot, powdery mildew, anthracnose and rusts.